meqaio/swagger_meqa/docs/README.md

 ### Run Locally

 In this example we use the Swagger's demo petstore.
 The Swagger spec is /testdata/petstore.yml.
 The first command below takes petstore.yml as input and generates swagger_meqa.yml as output.
-The second command uses swagger_meqa.yml to generate the test suite yaml files (e.g. simple.yml)under the /testdata directory.
-The third command runs the tests in simple.yml test suite.
+The second command uses swagger_meqa.yml to generate the test plan yaml files (e.g. simple.yml)under the /testdata directory.
+The third command runs the test suites in simple.yml test plan.

 * mqtag -i /testdata/petstore.yml -o /testdata/swagger_meqa.yml
 * mqgen -d /testdata -s /testdata/swagger_meqa.yml